 Outcome 2: CEPF investments in the Greater Caucasus corridor sustained through gazettal of Khevsureti as a protected area, and establishment of essential management plans, structures and capacity.
 Allocation: \$440,000 All communities and local authorities covered by Khevsureti protected area and buffer zone consulted about and approve establishment of new protected area.
+All concerned communities and local authorities were consulted about the establishment of the new protected area and were supportive.
 Khevsureti National Park formally gazetted under the Georgian Law on the Protected Area System.
-All concerned communities and local authorities have been consulted about the establishment of the new protected area and are supportive A draft law on establishment and management of Pshav-Khevsureti National Park has been prepared and is under consideration by the Parliamentary Committee for the Environment.
+A formal proposal to the Georgian Parliament for the establishment of a protected area complex at Pshav-Khevsureti passed into law in April 2014.
 Protected area boundaries agreed with local stakeholders, demarcated on the ground and registered with the State Cadastre.
-A GIS map showing national park boundaries has been prepared and agreed with local stakeholders.
-The boundaries have not yet been demarcated or registered, pending passing of the law.
+A GIS map showing national park boundaries was prepared and agreed with local stakeholders.
+The boundaries will be demarcated on the ground and registered with the State Cadastre under a follow-on project for which funding has been secured.
 Basic management capacity in place for the new protected area, including staff capacity, essential equipment, nature trails and interpretation materials.
-Capacity building will only take place after the protected area has been formally gazetted.
+Capacity building will take place under a follow-on project for which funding has been secured.
 Protected area management plan and three-year operational plan approved by the relevant governmental bodies.
-A management plan, a tourism development plan and a support zone plan have been drafted and are in the final stage of review.
+A management plan, a tourism development plan and a support zone plan were drafted and adopted by the national protected areas agency.
 At least 40 percent of buffer zone inhabitants show increased support for protected area compared with start of project.
 A beekeeping development project, involving 64 households in the buffer zone, resulted in increased income and levels of support for the protected area.
 Outcome 3: CEPF investments in the East Lesser Caucasus corridor sustained through gazettal of Gnishik as the first model community- managed sanctuary in the corridor, and All communities and local authorities covered by Gnishik protected area and buffer zone consulted about and approve establishment of new protected area.
-All concerned communities and local authorities have been consulted about the establishment of the new protected area and are supportive in principle. establishment of essential management plans, structures and capacity.
+All concerned communities and local authorities were consulted about the establishment of the new protected area and were supportive in principle. establishment of essential management plans, structures and capacity.
 Allocation: \$160,000 Community-based protected area management plan, zoning plan and sustainable natural resource use plans approved by local communities and relevant government bodies.
-Management, land-use and support zone economic development plans have been prepared and approved by the local communities and relevant government bodies.
+Management, land-use and support zone economic development plans were prepared and approved by the local communities and coordinated with the regional administration and the Ministry of Nature Protection.
 Gnishik Community Managed Sanctuary formally gazetted under Armenia's protected area law.
 Gnishik Protected Landscape was formally established in June 2013 by the local communities.